 | Saudi Arabia, UAE (SFDA, MOHAP / DHA) | Ozempic, Saxenda, Wegovy, Mounjaro through licensed pharmacies | Counterfeit Ozempic, Saxenda, Wegovy public-awareness campaigns 2024–2025 | SFDA "Tatamman" app; MOHAP licensed pharmacy registry | Cash-only "private clinic" networks operating outside the regulated pharmacy channel |

-Two patterns to notice.
-First, the countries with the most aggressive enforcement — US, UK, Germany, Korea, Singapore — are also the countries where legitimate supply was tightest in 2023–2024, because that is where shortages created the demand vacuum counterfeiters fill.
-Second, every market on the list has a national lookup tool.
-Almost no patients use them.
+Two things jump out of that table.
+The countries leaning hardest on enforcement — US, UK, Germany, Korea, Singapore — are the same ones where legitimate supply ran tightest in 2023–2024.
+That's not a coincidence: a shortage is the demand vacuum a counterfeiter rushes to fill.
+And every market on the list already has a national lookup tool.
+Almost no patient ever opens one.

 How to verify the prescription in your hand is real

-The goal is not paranoia.
-It is a five-minute checklist before you inject.
-Counterfeit pens are sometimes obvious, sometimes nearly perfect — but they almost always fail at least one of the checks below.
+This isn't about inspecting every pen like a forensic lab.
+It's a five-minute checklist before you inject — the kind of thing you run once on a Sunday until it lives in muscle memory.
+Counterfeit pens are sometimes obvious, sometimes nearly perfect, but they almost always fail at least one of the checks below.

 Start at the box, then the pen, then the supply chain.